Welcome to Access & Outreach at Jesus College

-We supported the OxPakSoc Access Conference in 2018 and 2019 and hope to work more with this group to improve progression of students from Pakistani backgrounds to Oxford.
+We have supported the OxPakSoc Access Conference since 2018.
+OxPakSoc have also supported our British Bangladeshi and Pakistani Programme, a collaboration we hope to continue to help improve progression of students from Pakistani backgrounds to Oxford.

 A collaborative approach towards a common goal benefits so many pupils, hence we work with various charities and organisations as part of our access endeavours.
 We’ve supported some fantastic and inspiring access and outreach work from various organisations by providing venues, resources, academic sessions, advice and/or financial support for their programmes.

 The Brilliant Club visit Jesus College for various events including launches and graduations for their Scholars programmes.
 Pupils come from various parts of the UK and participate in Q&As about university life, are given tours of Oxford and have lunch in the College.